 Be happy, but be also aware.
 Train yourself to be aware.
 Then in time, let the travel itself change you.
-Then, you’ll be ready for the practical tips and ideas for more sustainable travel, which others have written about, and I probably will too.
+Then, you’ll be ready for the practical tips and ideas for more sustainable travel.

 But for the very beginning: take responsibility, and know yourself.